Explore My City Guest Post by Dianne Sivulka

 The Point Loma Lighthouse provides a glimpse into life in the early 1900s.
 The tide pools are located just a short drive down the hill and provide a hands-on sea-life experience.

 Insider’s Tip: Carefully choose the day you visit.
 Blue skies will give you the best view over San Diego Bay and a low tide will expose more tide pools.
-Online resources will provide the tide table schedule.
+Online resources will provide the tide table schedule for California.

 5. Legoland California